PureStorage-OpenConnect/purestorage-flocker-driver/README.md

     pip install purestorage-flocker-driver/
     ```

-    Alternatively if pip is not available you can clone or download the driver code and install manually.
+    Alternatively you can clone or download the driver code and install manually.

     ```bash
     git clone https://github.com/PureStorage-OpenConnect/purestorage-flocker-driver.git
     cd purestorage-flocker-driver
     python setup.py install
     ```
+    Note that this will *not* install the dependencies.
+You will need to manually install requirements from the `requirements.txt` file (specific versions are important!).

 - Ensure that `scsi_id` is available on the path for the flocker-dataset-agent service.